 5. Tenant Income Information.
 Pre-construction submission of tenant income information showing that at least fifty percent (50%) of units are rented to households meeting one of the following criteria: a. at or below two hundred percent (200%) of the Federal Poverty Level, or b. at or below eighty percent (80%) of Area Median Income.
+This pathway must also meet the following criteria where applicable:

+i.
+Developers must also demonstrate affordability through final sale prices (≤120% AMI for for-sale units) or rent levels (≤80% AMI for rental units)

+ii.
+A lease stabilization affidavit is required when the property will be renter occupied

+iii.
+Commitment to not reduce unit quantity.
+Exclusion applies to properties reducing the number of previously available housing units due to safety or zoning requirements